amit221/mongodb-denormalized-data-sync/README.md

 <h2>Architecture</h2>
 mongodb-data-sync built from 2 parts.

-1.The server(there can only be one)- this what runs all the updates logic,<strong>don't use  more the 1 process</strong>, it was designed to work as a single process and knows from where to continue after restart,crash
+1. The server(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 process</strong>, it was designed to work as a single process and knows from where to continue after restart, crash

-2.The client - this is the sdk for manging the database dependencies
+2. The client - this is the SDK for manging the database dependencies

 <h2>How to use?</h2>